Worker’s compensation for frontline workers with coronavirus

 TOPEKA, Kan.
-(KSNT) — Frontline workers are asking for protection during the coronavirus pandemic.
+(KSNW) – Frontline workers are asking for protection during the coronavirus pandemic.

 Labor Secretary Delia Garcia is asking Kansas Attorney General Derek Schmidt to enact a law that gives first responders and essential workers worker’s compensation if they contract the coronavirus.
 This means that it would be assumed that the worker got the virus through the course of their work.